EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 # An introduction to automated testing for web applications by example with Symfony

 Testing is an immense topic in software engineering.
 A lot has been written and a lot of experience has been collected about it by the greater software development community.
-There are many types of testing that can be done, many techniques and approaches, filosofies and strategies.
+There are many types of testing that can be done, many techniques and approaches, philosophies and strategies.

 With a big topic such as this, it would be futile to try to touch on every aspect of it in an article like this.
-Instead, I'll try to take a pragmatic approach and discuss a testing strategy that I've found success with in the past, and the amount of testing with which I feel confortable putting code into production.
+Instead, I'll try to take a pragmatic approach and discuss a testing strategy that I've found success with in the past, and the amount of testing with which I feel comfortable putting code into production.
 This article could also serve as a sort of introduction to automated testing, where we use the [Symfony framework](https://symfony.com/) as a vehicle to explore various types of testing without really diving too deep into edge cases or framework specifics, but instead, leaning more into the concepts and design decissions that go into writing them.
 Still, we will make sure to have a running and competent test suite by the end of it.

 So we're going to talk about automated testing, which in its own right is a very important part of the bigger discipline of software testing; and a topic that, as a developer (and as such, responsible for implementing this type of tests), I'm passionate about.